Delta doesn’t buy many new planes. It sees more profit in acquiring used airframes and retrofitting newer systems and interiors.

 FAs brought pre-departure beverages at 17:43.

 At 17:55, exactly 30 minutes after the first passengers boarded, the aircraft pushed from the gate.
-When the tug disengaged and the engines should have powered up, we didn’t move.
+When the tug disengaged and the engines should have powered up, nothing happened.
 The pilots announced that we may need to return to the gate to address a computer message about a mechanical issue.
-(New plane problem ?)
+(New plane problem?)

 At 18:34, the captain stated that there was an area of turbulence ahead.
 He directed the flight attendants to delay service for 30 minutes.
 The captain’s warning was likely based on pilot reports he received through a pre-flight briefing.
 Air masses move.
 Because this was an evening flight, convection was probably not the source of turbulence.
 Given the time between the briefing and reaching the area of reported turbulence, unless the area of turbulence was quite large, it seemed likely that the reported turbulence would have moved or dissipated.
 Still, safety first is a good policy.